BarryDigby/barrydigby.github.io/Introduction/Nextflow.md

 rm -rf QC/
 ```

-*Note* this might affect other `publishDir` directories, check if they have incompatible user permissions `(?)` and delete them in the same manner given above.
+*Note:* this might affect other `publishDir` directories, check if they have incompatible user permissions `(?)` and delete them in the same manner given above.

 ***